What Does It Take to Transform Your Garden From Disastrous to Desirable?

 - Clean it up.
 Make sure you clean up the garden so it’s not a huge mess.
 Tidy up the fallen leaves, sweep up any loose bits of trash and mow the lawn.

 - Use your gardening tools.
 Remember all those gardening tools you bought in the past?
 Start making use of them.
-Things like shovels, rakes and even lawnmowers shouldn’t be forgotten about.
+Things like shovels, rakes, lawnmowers and even your walk behind string trimmer shouldn’t be forgotten about.

 - Learn how to care for plants.
 Remember that you need to take care of your plants.
 Water them on a regular basis and make sure you learn about each plant before you purchase them and put them in your garden.